 Table 3 examines the relationship between the capital inflows episodes that we identify, capital flow reversals, and sudden stops.
-Of the episodes of unusually large capital inflows that we study, 123 (77 percent) end in a reversal as defined by Calvo et al. (2004).
-Just over 40 percent inflows episodes coincided with a sudden stop.14 Table 3 suggests that the probability than an episode ends up in a capital flows reversal is similar for advanced and emerging economics, while sudden stops occur somewhat more frequently in advanced economies.
+Of the episodes of unusually large capital inflows that we study, 122 (79 percent) end in a reversal as defined by Calvo et al. (2004).
+Just over 40 of the inflows episodes (27 percent) coincided with a sudden stop.13 Table 3 suggests that the probability than an episode ends up in a capital flows reversal is similar for advanced and emerging economics, while sudden stops occur somewhat more frequently in advanced economies.